Halka: Composition

-It is considered one of Moniuszko's greatest operas.
 Musicologist Carl Dahlhaus describes Halka as "the Polish national opera".
-The music in Halka is highly melodic, deeply lyrical and Polish in character.
-It includes moving poetic arias like "Gdybym rannym słonkiem" (If by the Morning Sun) and "Szumią jodły" (Sighing Firs), scenes depicting the life of the Polish nobility (szlachta) and highlanders (Gorals), as well as spectacular dance sequences.
-The story is that of the tragic love of the title character, the highlander girl Halka, for the noble Janusz, who abandons her to wed the daughter of the Esquire.
-It is a tale of jealousy and sacrifice.
+It is about the love of the title character, the highlander girl Halka, for the nobleman Janusz, who abandons her to marry someone else.

 Hans von Bülow described Halka's G minor aria at the beginning of act 2 as, "Full of originality and lively passion, to which its strongly native folk element adds a special flavor...The entire gamut of erotic emotions, from the tender to the most vehement note of despair finds appropriate expression in this aria and one must genuinely congratulate the composer".